adonisjs/v5-docs/content/releases/out-of-preview.md

 Both the headers are deprecated by the HTTP standards.
 One must use CSP to protect against XSS attacks.
 AdonisJS already [supports CSP](../guides/security/web-security.md#csp)

 ## Additions
-Following are the new additions to the existing packages
+Following are the new additions to the existing packages.

 ---